twardokus/v2verifier/README.md

     pybombs run gnuradio-companion

-Next, on each Ubuntu PC, you must install the following dependencies:
+### Part 2 - V2Verifier

+Now that you have installed the communication software, you can install V2Verifier.
+Begin by installing several dependencies:

 	sudo apt install -y git cmake libuhd-dev uhd-host swig libgmp3-dev python3-pip python3-tk python3-pil
 	python3-pil.imagetk

-If you have not already cloned the repository, do so with the commands
+If you have not already cloned the V2Verifier repository, do so with the commands

     cd ~
     git clone https://github.com/twardokus/v2verifier.git